kernelci/kcidb-rest/README.md

 4. **PostgreSQL Database** - Stores all KCIDB data
    - Can be run locally (self-hosted mode)
-   - Can be connected to Google Cloud SQL
+   - Can be connected to Google Cloud SQL (deprecated soon)

 ## Installation

 ### Prerequisites

-Docker and Docker Compose (the newer `docker compose` plugin, not the legacy `docker-compose`; version 2.0+ required)
+- Docker and Docker Compose (the newer `docker compose` plugin, not the legacy `docker-compose`; version 2.0+ required)
 - Git

 ### Clone the Repository